 REQ-ESCOL-FUN-7: The management service producer responsible for energy saving should have the capability allowing its authorized consumer to request the NR capacity booster cell to leave the energy saving mode.

+REQ-ESCOL-FUN-A: The 3GPP management system should support a capability enabling an energy saving function to be configured with an energy saving cell group.

+REQ-ESCOL-FUN-B: The 3GPP management system should support a capability enabling an energy saving function to be configured with the categorization of cells within an energy saving cell group as either coverage or capacity booster cells.

+REQ-ESCOL-FUN-C: The 3GPP management system should support a capability enabling an energy saving function to be configured with the cell deactivation order indicating the capacity booster cell’s rank in the deactivation and reactivation process.

 5.2.3.2 Requirements for switch off edge UPFs during off-peak hours